Gravitational matter-antimatter impact interactions: Gravitational impact model

 Is our impact model in agreement with these expectations?
 In Figure~\ref{fig:M_g_m} with the assumption of ambigravitons two effects can be identified:

-\begin{enumerate} \item If the particles approach each other, the double reduced graviton~$+\vec{p}_{\rm G}(1-2\,Y)$ on the left-hand side resulting from Path~2 will interact with Mass~1 and enlarge the attraction.
-There will be a tendency of further increases, because the reductions at Input~A will also become more important. \item This cycle comes, however, soon to an end, when Mass~1 prevents some antigravitons~$-\bar{\vec{p}}_{\rm G}$ to reach Mass~2.
-They would have traversed $m$ on a path corresponding to Path~3a, shown in Figures~\ref{fig:AM_g_am} and \ref{fig:M_g_am} for gravitons and $\bar{m}$, and compensated by the opposite Path~3b in Figure~\ref{fig:M_g_am}.
+\begin{enumerate} \item If the particles approach each other, the double reduced graviton~$+\vec{p}_{\rm G}(1-2\,Y)$ on the left-hand side resulting from Path~2 will interact with Mass~1 and enlarge the attraction, because it will reduce the graviton momentum on Input~A by $2\,Y\,\vec{p}$.
+There will be a tendency of further enhancements, because the reductions at Input~A will also become more important. \item This cycle comes, however, soon to an end, when Mass~1 prevents some antigravitons~$-\bar{\vec{p}}_{\rm G}$ to reach Mass~2.
+They would have traversed $m$ on a path corresponding to Path~3a, shown in Figure~\ref{fig:AM_g_am} and Figure~\ref{fig:M_g_am} for gravitons and $\bar{m}$, compensated by the opposite Path~3b in Figure~\ref{fig:M_g_am}.
 The shielding of antigravitons is accompanied by interactions of reduced gravitons from Mass~1 with Mass~2.
-As Path~4 in Figure~\ref{fig:AM_g_am} demonstrates, this causes a very strong repulsion. \end{enumerate}
+This causes a very strong repulsion, as Path~4 in Figure~\ref{fig:AM_g_am} demonstrates for antimatter particles in a graviton environment. \end{enumerate}

-In Figure~\ref{fig:M_ag_am} finally a close encounter of matter and antimatter can be set up by supposing that the antigraviton of Path~6 is indeed shielded by Mass~1 and is replaced by the reduced graviton in Path~5.
-This gives a very strong attraction as expected.
+In Figure~\ref{fig:M_ag_am} finally a close encounter of matter and antimatter can be set up by supposing that the antigraviton of Path~6 is indeed shielded by Mass~1 and is replaced by the reduced graviton on Path~5.
+This gives a very strong attraction.
+It can be concluded that the model yields the results as expected.